 All such variables need to be externalized from your monitors to Environment variables.

 These variables can then be accessed in your tests at runtime.
-Refer Using Environment Variables for more details about using Environment variable in your API monitors or Synthetic Tests.
+Refer Using Environment Variables for more details about using Environment variable in your API monitors or Browser Tests.

 Once your monitors are created with all the variables externalized, they can be easily executed against multiple environments.